Graphic-Technologies/w2020/_course-content/week-6.md

 ## Destructive V.S.
 Non-destructive Editing

 In Adobe Photoshop there is a incredibly important concept called **non-destructive editing**.
 What does that mean exactly?
 Non-destructive editing means that the edits, changes, filters, etc. that you do in your PSD file are all done in a way that is reversible and non-permanent.
-Meaning, if you make a mistake you could easily undo certain changes and revert your work to an earlier state if necessary.
+Meaning, if you make a mistake or make a large revision, you could easily undo certain changes and revert your work to an earlier state if necessary.
 This is important for a number of reasons:

 1. It protects your assets so you don't accidentally change the original and no longer have access to the original asset (It's really embarrassing if you accidentally permanently change an asset and have to go back to your client to ask for another copy of the originals)
 2. It makes it easy to revert to an earlier version if you decide to go another direction with your work
-3. It protects you from having to spend hours redoing work if you make a mistake
+3. It protects your assets and does not remove image data, preserving the quality of your images.

 ### How do you edit non-destructively?